 The nightlife in Vancouver can be a little dull, with a limited selection of dance clubs and bars.
 However, this is a minor downside given the cheap and varied restaurant and shopping options on offer.
 The bountiful natural surroundings and the accompanying outdoor activities mean that one is never at a loss for something to do.

 Almost all of Vancouver is covered by the public transport system and the local government has made an immense effort to make life easier for pedestrians.
 Of course, the flexibility offered by a car is still desired by many, but parking can be very expensive in the city.

 What is the cost of living in Vancouver?

 The cost of living in Vancouver is high.
 It's the most expensive city in Canada for expats and is frequently rated among the most expensive cities in the world.
-This includes the purchasing of property which has continued to skyrocket in recent years.
+This includes the purchasing of property which has continued to skyrocket as demand soared in recent years.

 ►For an overview of relocating to the city, see our Moving to Vancouver page

 "Vancouver in general is a very safe city.
 We have not experienced any crime and finding a low-crime city was a top priority for us."